FlorentinGuth/FlorentinGuth.github.io/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
 bio: I'm a Faculty Fellow in the [Center for Data Science](https://cds.nyu.edu/) at NYU and a Research Fellow in the [Center for Computational Neuroscience](https://www.simonsfoundation.org/flatiron/center-for-computational-neuroscience/) at the Flatiron Institute.
-I'm interested in improving our scientific understanding of deep learning, e.g., understand how it escapes the curse of dimensionality, particularly in the context of image generative models.
+I'm interested in improving our scientific understanding of deep learning, e.g., explaining how it escapes the curse of dimensionality, particularly in the context of image generative models.

 # Interests to show in About widget
 interests:
   - Science of Deep Learning
   - Image Generative Models
+  - Information-Estimation Geometry

 # Education to show in About widget
 education: